yast/ycp-killer/README.md

 # to make the working tree better fit the Y2DIR scheme.
 # Default: []
 moves:
-    # a glob in the original structure
+    # A glob in the original structure
     # (use quotes because of YAML syntax).
   - from: src/NfsServer.ycp
-    # a directory path in the new structure.
+    # A directory path in the new structure.
     # Missing directories will be created.
     to: src/modules
   - from: "src/nfs[-_]server*.ycp"
     to: src/clients
+    # The list is ordered, so we can glob the rest of the files:
   - from: "src/*.ycp"
     to: src/include/nfs_server